SajithAravindan/RegexTutorial/Regex-tutorial.md

 ### Flags

 There are no regex flags in our example.
+Flags `(i, g, etc.)` alter regex interpretation.
 Flags will always follow the closing forward slash of an expression, and change how it is interpreted.

 However, the following are some examples.